Painting Pottery With Low Vision

 First, feel the shape of the item

-One of the things that helped me with figuring out how I would paint the fox statue was feeling the shape of the item so that I could visualize where I could paint, the location/size of features such as the eyes and nose, and how I could alternate colors accordingly.
-We ended up choosing geometric foxes because they had sharp lines and ridges so I could easily alternate colors and distinguish the different sides of the fox.
+When selecting a pottery piece to paint, it helps to look for items with strong tactile features (raised edges, distinct sections, or geometric shapes) rather than smooth, rounded forms where the boundaries between areas are harder to detect by touch.
+One of the things that helped me with figuring out how I would paint the fox statue was feeling the shape of the item so that I could visualize where I could paint, the location and size of features such as the eyes and nose, and how I could alternate colors accordingly.
+We ended up choosing geometric foxes because they had sharp lines and ridges, making it easy to alternate colors and distinguish the different sides of the fox.

 Put the item on a high-contrast surface

 When painting flat items such as tiles, it can be difficult for people with low vision to distinguish the off-white unpainted tile on top of the off-white table.
-For this reason, it helps to have a high contrast surface to paint on such as a colored table or a textured surface like newspaper or a drop cloth underneath the pottery item that is being painted.
+For this reason, it helps to have a high-contrast surface to paint on, such as a colored table or a textured surface like a drop cloth underneath the pottery item being painted.
+When possible, avoid newspaper or other visually complex/patterned surfaces that can be distracting or can contribute to visual fatigue.

 Related links